SPECIAL CONDITIONS OF HIRE - COVID 19

 These conditions are supplemental to, not a replacement for, the Golf Road Centre’s ordinary conditions of hire.

-SC1: You the hirer, will be responsible for ensuring those attending your activity or event comply with the COVID-19 Secure Guidelines while entering and occupying the halls, training room or offices as shown on the poster which is also displayed in the foyer, in particular using the hand sanitiser supplied when entering the building and after using tissues.
+SC1: You, the hirer, will be responsible for ensuring those attending your activity or event comply with the COVID-19 Secure Guidelines while entering and occupying the hall, as shown on the attached poster which is also displayed at the hall entrance, in particular using the hand sanitiser supplied when entering the hall and after using tissues.

-SC2: You undertake to comply with the actions identified in the hall’s risk assessment, of which you have been provided a copy.
+SC2: You undertake to comply with the actions identified in the hall’s risk assessment, of which you will be provided with a copy.

-SC4: You will make sure that everyone likely to attend your activity or event understands that they must not do so if they, or anyone in their household, has had COVID-19 symptoms in the last 7 days, and that if they develop symptoms within 7 days of visiting Golf Road Centre, they MUST use the Test, Track and Trace system to alert others with whom they have been in contact.
-You MUST also inform the Centre Manager, Konrad, by telephone 01304 239199 or emailing at firstname.lastname@example.org
+SC4: You will make sure that everyone likely to attend your activity or event understands that they MUST NOT DO SO if they or anyone in their household has had COVID-19 symptoms in the last 48 hours, and that if they develop symptoms within 10 days of visiting the premises, they MUST seek a COVID-19 test.

-SC5: You will keep the premises well ventilated throughout your hire, with windows and doors open as far as convenient.
+SC5: You will keep the premises well ventilated throughout your hire, with windows and doors (except fire doors) open as far as convenient.
 You will be responsible for ensuring they are all securely closed on leaving.

-SC7: You will take particular care to ensure that social distancing is maintained for any persons aged 70 or over or likely to be clinically more vulnerable to COVID-19.
-For some people, passing another person in a confined space is less risky, but for older people that should be avoided.
+SC7: You will take particular care to ensure that social distancing is maintained for any persons aged 70 or over or likely to be clinically more vulnerable to COVID-19, including for example keeping a 2m distance around them when going in and out of rooms and ensuring they can access the toilets or other confined areas without compromising social distancing.

-Or: You MUST keep a record of the date and time the activity started and the name and contact telephone number or email of all those who attend your event (or a member of any group of up to 6 people who attend together).
+SC9: You MUST keep a record of the date and time the activity started and the name and contact telephone number or email of all those who attend your event (at least one member of any group of up to 6 people or 2 households must provide details).
 This can be done either by operating an advance booking system which collects these details, or by asking everyone who attends to use the NHS QR poster at the hall entrance to register their attendance and by keeping a record of any who do not register using their smartphone app and the hall’s NHS QR poster or your own NHS QR poster.
+If food or drink is being served, then the contact details of everyone attending must be obtained on arrival unless they register using the NHS QR poster or have provided details beforehand.

-SC10: You will be responsible for the disposal of all rubbish created during your hire, including tissues and cleaning cloths, in the rubbish bins provided.
+SC10: You will be responsible for the disposal of all rubbish created during your hire, including tissues and cleaning cloths, in the rubbish bins provided by the main entrance before you leave the hall.
+All other rubbish should be taken away with you when you leave the hall.

-SC12: In the event of someone becoming unwell with suspected COVID-19 symptoms while at the hall you should remove them to the designated safe area (the foyer).
-Provide tissues and a bin or plastic bag, and a bowl of warm soapy water for hand washing.
+SC13: In the event of someone becoming unwell with suspected Covid-19 symptoms while at the hall you should remove them to the designated safe area which is the foyer.
+Provide tissues and a bin or plastic bag, and a bowl of warm soapy water for handwashing.
 Ask others in your group to provide contact details if you do not have them and then leave the premises, observing the usual hand sanitising and social distancing precautions, and advise them to launder their clothes when they arrive home.
-Inform the Golf Road Manager on 03104 239199 or email@example.com.
+Inform the Centre Manager on 01304 239199 or email@example.com.

-SC15: Other special points as appropriate.
-E.g. Where a sports, exercise or performing arts activity takes place: [You will organise your activity in accordance with guidance issued by the relevant governing body for your sport or activity].
-E.g. Where a group uses their own equipment: [You will ask those attending to bring their own equipment and not share it with other members] or [You will avoid using equipment, which is difficult to clean, as far as possible.
+SC16: Other special points as appropriate. e.g., Where a sports, exercise or performing arts activity takes place: [You will organise your activity in accordance with guidance issued by the relevant governing body for your sport or activity] e.g., Where a group uses their own equipment: [You will ask those attending to bring their own equipment and not share it with other members] or [You will avoid using equipment, which is difficult to clean, as far as possible.
 You will ensure that any equipment you provide is cleaned before use and before being stored in the hall].

 HELP KEEP THIS COMMUNITY CENTRE COVID-19 SECURE